Edward P. Doherty

-Edward Paul Doherty (September 26, 1838 – April 3, 1897) was a Canadian-American American Civil War officer who formed and led the detachment of soldiers that captured and killed John Wilkes Booth, the assassin of US President Abraham Lincoln, in a Virginia barn on April 26, 1865, twelve days after Booth had fatally shot Lincoln.
+Edward Paul Doherty (September 26, 1838 – April 3, 1897) was a Canadian-American American Civil War officer who formed and led the detachment of soldiers that captured and killed John Wilkes Booth, the assassin of US President Abraham Lincoln, in a Virginia barn on April 26, 1865, twelve days after Booth fatally shot Lincoln.

 Early life

-Doherty was born September 26, 1838 in Wickham, Canada East, to immigrant parents from Sligo, Ireland.
+Doherty was born September 26, 1838, in Wickham, Lower Canada, to immigrant parents from Sligo, Ireland.
 His birth year was long incorrectly believed to have been 1840 but is clearly recorded as 1838 in Wickham's parish records.

 He came to New York State in 1860 and was living there when the American Civil War broke out.

 American Civil War

 He enlisted in a 90-day militia unit and was assigned as a Private to Company A of the 71st New York Volunteers on April 20, 1861.
 Assigned to Colonel Ambrose Burnside's 2nd Brigade of Brigadier General David Hunter's 2nd Division, he was captured by the Confederates during the First Battle of Bull Run, the first major land battle of the American Civil War, fought on July 21, 1861, near Manassas, Virginia.
 While a prisoner, he made a daring escape.
-Ultimately, the 71st Regiment, along with Doherty, mustered out on August 9, 1861.
+The 71st Regiment, along with Doherty, mustered out on August 9, 1861.

-Doherty went on to become a captain in the Corcoran Legion, formed by fellow prisoner at the First Battle of Bull Run, Irish-American General Michael Corcoran, who was a close confidant of Abraham Lincoln.
+Doherty became a captain in the Corcoran Legion, formed by fellow prisoner at the First Battle of Bull Run, Irish-American General Michael Corcoran, who was a close confidant of Abraham Lincoln.
 Doherty served for two years, before being appointed First Lieutenant in the 16th New York Cavalry on September 12, 1863.
-The regiment was assigned to the defense of Washington, DC, for the duration of the war, where Doherty distinguished himself as an officer.
+The regiment was assigned to the defense of Washington, D.C., for the duration of the war, where Doherty distinguished himself as an officer.